joaovieira77/joaovieira77/README.md

 ### 💡 About Me

-I'm passionate about building intuitive digital experiences and solving real-world problems through code.
+I'm passionate about building intuitive digital experiences and solving real-world problems through code. <br>
-I love turning ideas into reality.
+I love turning ideas into reality. <br>
 I'm focused on expanding my skill set and working on exciting projects that challenge me to grow. <br> ➝ Currently learning Java and looking forward to dive into the Spring ecosystem.

 ---